Achievable logoAchievable logo

 Natural science

 The fourth and final passage in the reading section is the natural science passage.
-This is a text about scientific topics like biology, chemistry, or physics.
-Thankfully, there is no need for previous scientific knowledge to do well on the natural science passage.
-They will give you all the information you need to answer the questions.
+This passage covers scientific topics like biology, chemistry, or physics.
+You don’t need outside science knowledge to do well here - the passage will give you the information you need to answer the questions.

-The natural science passage is similar to the social science passage in that its purpose is to inform the reader about real-life things.
-So, just as you want to take note of “what makes history” (or what is important to history) when you’re reading a social science passage, you want to take note of what is important to science when reading a natural science passage.
+The natural science passage is similar to the social science passage in its purpose: it informs you about real-world topics.
+So, just as you note “what makes history” in a social science passage, you want to note what is important to science in a natural science passage.

-We care about big picture things.
-Key theories about why the Milky Way has such a definitive warp might be appropriate things to annotate if they are expanded upon throughout the entire passage.
-Little details said only once and then never mentioned again (like the fact that the Sagittarius Dwarf Spheroidal Galaxy is about 50,000 light-years from the galactic center of the Milky Way) are likely not important.
+Focus on big-picture ideas.
+For example, key theories about why the Milky Way has such a definitive warp might be worth annotating if the passage develops them across multiple paragraphs.
+In contrast, small details mentioned once and never used again (like the fact that the Sagittarius Dwarf Spheroidal Galaxy is about 50,000 light-years from the galactic center of the Milky Way) are less likely to matter.

 Other key things to look out for: